puppetlabs/puppet-docs/source/puppet/4.5/reference/ssl_regenerate_certificates.markdown

 [blog]: http://puppetlabs.com/blog/heartbleed-security-bug-update-puppet-users
 [cve]: https://web.nvd.nist.gov/view/vuln/detail?vulnId=CVE-2014-0160

 > **IMPORTANT:** This page describes the steps for regenerating certs in an open source Puppet deployment.
-If you use Puppet Enterprise you  should **NOT** use this page since doing so will leave you with an incomplete replacement and non-functional deployment.
+If you use Puppet Enterprise you should **NOT** use this page as doing so will leave you with an incomplete replacement and non-functional deployment.
 Instead, **PE customers must refer to one of the following pages**:
 >
 > * [Regenerating certificates in split PE deployments][split]
 > * [Regenerating certificates in monolithic PE deployments][monolithic]